 Assessing your martial arts program’s risk management readiness

 We encourage you to frequently assess your business for potential safety hazards and risks.
-Some areas may require daily assessment, while others require weekly, monthly, or yearly assessments.
-Record your assessments, establish procedures for correcting hazards, and keep a well-documented file of your efforts to maintain a safe program and instruction.
-Here are a few key checkpoint areas for your assessment.
+Some areas may require daily assessment, while others may require weekly, monthly, or yearly assessments.
+Record your assessments, establish procedures for correcting hazards, and keep a well-documented file of your efforts related to risk management.
+Here are a few key checkpoint areas to consider when performing your assessment.

 - Do you have a formal safety inspection process to routinely examine your school and equipment?
 Does this process include inspecting bathrooms, external walkways, parking lots, and parent waiting areas for potential hazards?

 - Does your equipment safety check include checking sources like the Consumer Product Safety Commission for potential equipment recalls?

 - Is someone responsible for inspection of your facility?

 - Is someone that is trained in both CPR and first aid available during each class?

 - Do you have a plan in place for handling emergency injuries and is the plan reviewed with staff on at least a quarterly basis?

 - Are critical telephone numbers posted by an easily accessible telephone for quick reference?

 - Are there procedures in place to address supervision of athletes by opposite-gender students and teachers?